Table of Contents

 The creation, trading, and use of cryptocurrencies are rapidly evolving and can be quite complicated for the everyday investor or trader.
 With blockchain technologies becoming more mainstream and crypto more accessible, it is important to understand what the tax implications are for your held assets and any legal obligations it may bring.

 The level of attention to detail and scrutiny on the responsibilities that crypto users have has also increased in recent years.
-The Australian Tax Office (ATO) and Australian-based crypto exchanges currently engage in a data-sharing program where user account and transactional data are made transparent.
+The Australian Tax Office (ATO) and reputable Australian-based crypto exchanges currently engage in a data-sharing program where user accounts and transactional data are made transparent.

 In this article, we break down everything you need to know about how crypto is regarded by the Australian Tax Office and how they are taxed.